 Admission to the Major

-The Major in Jewish Studies requires advanced Hebrew skills.
-Many students may choose to prepare for these requirements by studying Hebrew on their own or by enrolling in the University's sequence of beginning and intermediate Hebrew courses.
+Hebrew proficiency through the intermediate level is a prerequisite for the major, but students can declare the major prior to fulfilling this prerequisite and can take Jewish Studies courses while building their Hebrew skills.
+Many students may choose to prepare for the Hebrew requirement by studying Hebrew on their own or by enrolling in the University's sequence of beginning and intermediate Hebrew courses.

 Placement in Courses

 The Foreign Language Placement Test in Hebrew is used to determine in which Hebrew course students should enroll.
 For more information, contact email@example.com.

 The undergraduate major requires 48 semester hours (27 hours minimum at the 300-level or above).
 Students enroll in 39 credits of Jewish Studies courses, and 9 additional credits in supporting courses from a field or fields outside Jewish Studies.
 Jewish Studies courses for the major may include courses offered by Jewish Studies or cross-listed with other units.